Kong/cloud-migration-journey/docs/explore/phase2.md

 * Reconfigure Konnect for traffic between monolith and the runtime instance to move over the mesh network.

-At the end of phase 2 you should `understand`:

-* Understand the fundamentals of Universal Mode Kong Mesh deployments.

-* How to configure Konnect so the network traffic flows over the mesh network.

 ## Architecture

 <p align="center">
     <img src="../img/phase_2/1_reference_arch.png" width="800" /></div>
 </p>

-Lets review through the infrastructure.

 **Global Control Plane**

-The Kong Mesh `Global Control Plane` in is deployed into an ec2-instance in `mulit-zone mode`, but it could equally have been setup in a Kubernetes cluster.
+The Kong Mesh `Global Control Plane` in is deployed into an EC2 in `mulit-zone mode`, but it could equally have been setup in a Kubernetes cluster.
 The Global Control Plane is responsible for:

 * creating/changing/deleting any mesh policies
 * sending configuration changes to zone control planes